ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 the javascript code of the views, not the structure of the *arch* or anything else.

-In 2017, Eagle ERP replaced the previous view code with a new architecture.
+In 2017, Eagle replaced the previous view code with a new architecture.
 The main need was to separate the rendering logic from the model logic.